-Your email marketing will generate the highest return on investment (ROI) when you take the time to build and maintain an engaged subscriber list.
-MailChimp lists have built-in tools to help you along the way.
+Your marketing will generate the highest return on investment (ROI) when you take the time to build and maintain a healthy contact list.
+MailChimp has built-in tools to help you along the way.

-We also have certain list requirements all MailChimp users must follow, and recommend some best practices that can help ensure your subscribers stay invested in your business.
+We also have certain list requirements all MailChimp users must follow, and recommend some best practices that can help keep your list in good shape.

 In this article, you'll learn about required and recommended best practices for list collection and maintenance.

-Here are the most crucial requirements for lists.
+Here are the most crucial requirements for your list.

-For subscribed contacts on your list, permission can go stale if you don't actively send to, and engage with, your subscribers.
-If you have subscribers who haven’t been sent to regularly, we recommend you reconfirm the addresses outside of MailChimp to reconfirm their subscription.
+For subscribed contacts on your list, permission can go stale if you don't actively engage with them.
+If you have subscribers you haven’t engaged with regularly, we recommend you email them outside of MailChimp to reconfirm their subscription.
 This will help reduce bounced emails and abuse complaints.

 Re-Engage or Remove Inactive Subscribers

-We strongly recommend that you periodically re-engage inactive subscribers to confirm their interest in your business or product.
-If your inactive subscribers don't respond to your re-engagement campaign, it's best to remove them from your list.
+We strongly recommend that you periodically re-engage inactive subscribed contacts to confirm their interest in your business or product.
+If your inactive subscribers don't respond to your re-engagement campaign, it's best to unsubscribe them from your list.

 Allow Subscribers to Update Their Profiles